askomics/flaskomics/docs/federation.md

 A federated query is a query who involve several SPARQL endpoints.
-AskOmics have his dedicated endpoint for the integrated data, but it is also possible to query external resources.
+AskOmics uses its own dedicated endpoint for the integrated data, but it is also possible to query external resources.

 # Define an external endpoint

 The first step is to define an external endpoint.
 External endpoint have their own description.
-To Display external entities, AskOmics need the *Abstraction* of the distant endpoint.
+To display external entities, AskOmics need the *Abstraction* of the distant endpoint.

 This external abstraction can be build [automatically](#auto-generate-external-abstraction-with-abstractor) or [manually](abstraction.md).

 ## Auto-generate external abstraction with abstractor